 I know my God knows me by name.
 I know He knows the detailed desires of my tender heart.
 I knew when God sent me halfway across the world to adopt a little girl He would not leave me empty-handed.
 And had my journey ended differently, He would be there with me to help me get my feet on the ground again.
 Over a decade of adoption experiences have taught me to trust God and my own ability to know for myself what path is right for my family.
 It is the secret to having peace in your decisions and walking your path with confidence.

-Have you learned how to you know for you?
+Have you learned how to know for yourself?